clj-commons/seesaw/README.md

 ... and many more.
 See code and tests for details.

-Note that these properties can also be used with the `(config)` function which applies them to an existing widget or widgets:
+Note that these properties can also be used with the `(config!)` function which applies them to an existing widget or widgets:

-    (config (select [:#my-widget]) :enabled? false :text "I'm disabled.")
+    (config! (select [:#my-widget]) :enabled? false :text "I'm disabled.")

-`(config)` can be applied to a single widget, or list of widgets, or things that can be turned into widgets.
+`(config!)` can be applied to a single widget, or list of widgets, or things that can be turned into widgets.

 ### Selectors